-The Tomorrow Is Already Yesterday project documents past, present, and future endeavors by Seven Cycles, Ride Studio Cafe, Honey Bikes, closely related projects, and a random adventure thrown in once in a while for good measure.
+The Tomorrow Is Already Yesterday project documents past, present, and future endeavors by Seven Cycles, Ride Studio Cafe, Honey Bikes, Overland Base Camp, Pedaling to the Horizon, closely related projects, and a random adventure thrown in once in a while for good measure.
 Rob Vandermark curates this project.

 The primary purposes of this project are to: